willbryant/nitra/README.md

                                            Reset database, equivalent to --rake-before-worker db:reset
-              --slave-mode                 Run in slave mode; ignores all other command-line options --slave CONNECTION_COMMAND   Provide a command that executes "nitra --slave-mode" on another host --rspec                      Add full rspec run, causes any files you list manually to be ignored -e, --environment ENV            Set the RAILS_ENV to load -h, --help                       Show this message
+              --slave-mode                 Run in slave mode; ignores all other command-line options --slave CONNECTION_COMMAND   Provide a command that executes "nitra --slave-mode" on another host --rspec [PATTERN1,PATTERN2]  Full rspec run, causes any files you list manually to be ignored.
+                                           Default pattern is "spec/**/*_spec.rb".
+              --slave-mode                 Run in slave mode; ignores all other command-line options -e, --environment ENV            Set the RAILS_ENV to load -h, --help                       Show this message